Different Types of Flies for Fishing Explained

 Dry flies resemble flying insects or insects that have just landed on the water’s surface and can imitate either of these scenarios.

 These flies are intended to sit on top of the water’s surface.
-Other dry flies look like injured or trapped terrestrial insects, while some look like the adult version of wet flies, which may be in the larval or nymph stage of semi-aquatic insects.
+Other dry flies look like injured or trapped terrestrial insects, while some look like the adult version of wet flies, which may be in the semi-aquatic insects’ larval or nymph stage.

 Sub-categories

-Even though the majority of flies can be classified as either “wet flies” or “dry flies,” you might also come across other kinds of different types of flies for fishing.
+Even though most flies can be classified as either “wet flies” or “dry flies,” you might also come across other kinds of flies for fishing.

 1. Poppers